tonyrizzotto/react-app-template/README.md

 # React Application Template

-This is a modern React Application Template that utilizes React 18, Vite, GraphQL, Fastify and SSR. `eslint` coniguration is based off of `air-bnb`.
+This is a modern React Application Template that utilizes React 18, Vite, GraphQL, Fastify and SSR. `eslint` configuration is based off of `air-bnb`.

 ## How to Use